Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Toolkit Theorems Forced by the Axioms

 \begin{proof} Finite commutator growth induces intrinsic defect data.
-Functoriality of representations supplies the action framework required by Axiom I. Defect stratification yields the complexity filtration required by Axiom III, and finite growth implies termination in the sense of Axiom V. Canonical realisation then follows from Axiom II. \end{proof}
+Functoriality of representations supplies the action framework required by Axiom I. Defect stratification yields the complexity filtration required by Axiom III, and finite growth implies termination in the sense of Axiom V. An associated phase realisation is then obtained through Axiom~II. \end{proof}

 \begin{remark} Earlier papers establish concrete instances of finite generation, obstruction objects, rigidity criteria, and boundary detection within specific phase models.
 The results above show that none of these phenomena depend on the models themselves.
-They are logical consequences of Axioms~I--V. Once the axioms are assumed, finiteness, rigidity, boundary detection, and obstruction theory arise automatically and require no additional hypotheses or analytic input. \end{remark}
+They arise naturally from the interaction of Axioms~I--V within the finite-depth framework.
+Once the axioms are assumed, finiteness, rigidity, boundary detection, and obstruction theory arise naturally within the standing axiomatic framework without additional analytic structure. \end{remark}